Uniswap/docs/README.md

 - install jq : `brew install jq` run `docker run -it --env-file=.env -e "CONFIG=$(cat ./config.json | jq -r tostring)" algolia/docsearch-scraper`

-# How to add a new page

-Create a markdown file in its respective versioned docs, or versioned SDK, directory.

 ## Installation

 ```console